bradtraversy/contact_keeper_api/README.md

 # Contact Keeper API

 This is a Node/Express/MongoDB REST API for contacts that uses JWT authentication.
 All contact endpoints are protected and each registered user has their own contacts.
-This API will be used in my "Modern React Front To Back" course but feel free to use it as a reference for creating your own similar APIs
+This is used in my React course on Udemy.
+It is the API ONLY.
+The fullstack app can be found [here](https://github.com/bradtraversy/contact-keeper)

 ## Getting Started